dev-daniel21/CSM-USERS/README.md

+# CSM-Users is a part of
-Construction Site Management
+# Construction Site Management Application

-This application is a part of multi-microservice project for managing civil engineering construction sites of my own idea and design.
+## This application is a part of multi-microservice project for managing civil engineering construction sites
+## of my own idea and design.

+At this moment this application uses following microservices:
+1. CSM-Login
+2. CSM-Users
+3. CSM-Roles
+4. CSM-Works
+5. CSM-Reservation
+6. CSM-Logbook
+7. CSM-CloudServer

-# It is still in development.
+# It is still in development

+Use to build docker image:

+    $ docker build -f ./Dockerfile -t csm-users .

+Use to run container from image:

+    $ docker run --name csm-users -p 8310:8310 -d csm-users